 DRAMA at Berengarra

-Drama at Berengarra is taught both as a core subject and electives are offered during the year, giving students the opportunity to develop their own work, attend theatre tours, workshops and live performances.
+Drama at Berengarra School is taught both as a core subject and electives are offered during the year, giving students the opportunity to develop their own work, attend theatre tours, workshops and live performances.

 Classes begin with group warm ups, which encourage coordination, body awareness, eye contact, teamwork and plenty of fun.
 Story building activities often emerge from students’ personal experiences, likes and dislikes and this encourages active listening and group discussion.